 You will also need to identify yourself with photo identification (i.e. licence, proof of age card, passport).

 If you cannot make it to a branch, contact us on 1300 55 72 72

 Step 2 – BOQ will review the Estate

 BOQ will conduct a review of accounts and facilities held by the deceased.
 Depending on the amount of funds in the deceased person's account, and the State or Territory in which the account is held, you may need to provide additional information or take further steps (such as applying for a Grant of Probate or Letters of Administration).

 Step 3 – BOQ will write to you

-BOQ will write to you detailing the accounts and facilities solely and jointly owned by the deceased and also what requirements need to be fulfilled prior to the Bank releasing those funds.
-We will also advise of you of any outstanding loans or liabilities that must be attended to as part of finalising the Estate.
+We will send you details of the accounts and facilities solely and jointly owned by the deceased and also what requirements need to be fulfilled prior to the Bank releasing those funds.
+We will also advise you of any outstanding loans or liabilities that must be attended to as part of finalising the Estate.

 Step 4 – Complete requirements

 You will need to complete and return all documents and requirements requested by BOQ including the Deceased Customer Notification form.

 Step 5 – BOQ will release Estate funds

 Once all requirements have been met, BOQ will assist with finalisation of the Estate including:

 Who can notify BOQ and be provided with information about a deceased's account?